adamgmcfadden/Bark-Side-of-the-Moon/README.md

 ## Project Description

-_A single-page application that allows a user to search and find the pet they might fall inlove with, Uses API with Apollo server to search pets.
+_A single-page application that allow users to search and find pets that are in desperate need of a good home, Uses API with Apollo server to search for pets in need of home.
 The app was built with the MERN stack._

 ### Languages used: